 This White Paper surveys, from a holistic perspective, various topics and technologies in the area of sustainability and Information Technology (IT), also known as Green Computing or Green ICT.
 An investigation is made regarding questions on the environmental impact of current IT usage, energy efficiency of IT products and how IT can contribute to business sustainability.
 The aim of the document is therefore to present a comprehensive review of the state-of-the-art approaches to help companies in developing sustainable and environmental friendly products and services, which are supported or enabled by IT.
 In this context, standardization is presented as the cornerstone to guide and support organizations to achieve sustainability.
-A thorough review is

-&lt;sup>74] ILNAS & ANEC GIE, "Standards Analysis of the ICT Sector" (7th edition), 2017 conducted on the most relevant standards related to the topic of Green Computing from different standardization bodies such as ISO, IEC, CENELEC, ETSI, and ITU and consortia such as ECMA and IEEE.
+A thorough review is conducted on the most relevant standards related to the topic of Green Computing from different standardization bodies such as ISO, IEC, CENELEC, ETSI, and ITU and consortia such as ECMA and IEEE.
 Finally, the Eco-management and Audit Scheme (EMAS) is surveyed as an environmental management system, which enables organizations to assess, manage, and continuously improve their environmental performance.
 Because the requirements of ISO 14001 "Environmental management systems" are an integral part of EMAS, organizations that comply with EMAS automatically comply with the requirements of such standard.